86Box/86box.github.io/index.md

 ---------
 The latest stable version of 86Box is version 2.07, which was released on November 20, 2019, and is available from our [GitHub repository](https://github.com/86Box/86Box/releases/tag/v2.07).

-We also offer [nightly builds](https://github.com/86Box/86Box#nightly-builds), which are built off the latest source code, but may not be as stable and/or optimized as stable builds.
+We also offer [nightly builds](https://github.com/86Box/86Box#automatic-builds), which are built from the latest source code, but may not be as stable and/or optimized as stable builds.

 System requirements and recommendations
 ---------------------------------------